P6-Data-Cleaning/data-cleaning/README.md

 -   `Transformer.py`: Main script for training the model.
 -   `merge.py`: Combines multiple datasets for training.
--   `preprocess`: Prepares the data for the model.
+-   `preprocess.py`: Prepares the data for the model.

 ---